MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-endpoint.md

 The [!INCLUDE [fabric-se](includes/fabric-se.md)] enables you to analyze data in the [Lakehouse](../data-engineering/lakehouse-overview.md) artifact using T-SQL language and TDS endpoint.

-When you create a [!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](../data-engineering/lakehouse-overview.md) artifact and create Delta tables in the [Lakehouse](../data-engineering/lakehouse-overview.md) artifact, the [!INCLUDE [fabric-se](includes/fabric-se.md)] exposes the [Lakehouse](../data-engineering/lakehouse-overview.md) data as the set tables that reference your Delta Lake data and enable you to query your data using the T-SQL language.
+When you create a [!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](../data-engineering/lakehouse-overview.md) artifact and create Delta tables in the [Lakehouse](../data-engineering/lakehouse-overview.md) artifact, the [!INCLUDE [fabric-se](includes/fabric-se.md)] exposes the [Lakehouse](../data-engineering/lakehouse-overview.md) data as the set tables that reference your Delta Lake data.
+The tables enable you to query your data in the Lake using the T-SQL language.

 Each workspace can have more than one Lakehouse and every Lakehouse is getting its own [!INCLUDE [fabric-se](includes/fabric-se.md)].